-With the industry under increased scrutiny from the public and media, there has never been a more important time for everyone in construction to demonstrate that they are proactively choosing to improve the image of their industry.
+With the industry under increased scrutiny from the public and media, there has never been a more important time for everyone in construction to demonstrate that they are proactively choosing to raise standards of their industry.

 Registering with the Scheme proves that they care about the public, the natural environment and all those who work for the company and on their project.
 It shows that Corporate Social Responsibility objectives are taken seriously and strengthens brand value, improving company standings.